krzysu/berlinjs-meteor/readme.md

 And that's all.
 In source code you will find only a bit more styling.
 I hope all is clear but if you have questions you can always open an github issue for this project.

 * * *
-If you like it, consider [following me on twitter](https://twitter.com/krzysu)
+If you like it, consider [following me on twitter](https://twitter.com/krzysu).

+If you want to build something for real using meteor.js, preferable if you are a company or have funding.. you can always contact me.